milindchavan12/aks/README.md

 ### Label
 Labels are key-value pairs that are used to group together sets of objects. labels are dedicated for identifying objects and not for attaching arbitrary metadata to objects.

-### Replication Controller/Replica Set
-- ReplicationController ensures that specified number of pod replicas are running at any one time.

 ### Secret
 Secrets are small objects that contain sensitive info such as credentials and tokens.
 They are stored as plaintext in **etcd**